 For their creation They/Them, Verwoert and his fellow choreographer and dancer Christian Yav were nominated for a ‘Zwaan’ award for Most Impressive Dance Achievement in 2020.
 In 2019, he won both the BNG Bank Dance Award and the Leo Spreksel Award, named after the former artistic director of Korzo Theater, in The Hague.
 Alongside his work as a dancer and choreographer, Verwoert also works as a movement coach.

 Recently, together with light artist Nick Verstand and others, Verwoert collaborated on the audiovisual live show Within Without II, which opened Amsterdam Dance Event 2022.
-He is also contributing a piece to the exhibition Spirituele Urgentie, on view at the Stedelijk Museum Schiedam until April 10, 2023.
+He also contributed a piece to the exhibition Spirituele Urgentie, which was on view at the Stedelijk Museum Schiedam in 2023.